 In this article, we look at some of the possible causes of nipple pain:

 Friction is the most common reason for the nipples to be sore.
 Friction can occur if the nipples rub against a shirt or poorly-fitting bra, during sports activities, such as running, surfing, or basketball.
+This is known as “

 Furthermore, longer periods of exercise mean extended periods of friction, too.
-People who are sensitive to friction may choose to take extra precautions, such as wearing surgical tape on their nipples during exercise.

-It is possible to get a yeast infection of the nipples, which is a fungal infection caused by Candida albicans.
-This can be the result of damage to the surrounding tissue, recent antibiotic use, or when a person has a history of fungal infections.
+It is possible to get a yeast infection of the nipples, which is a fungal infection

 A yeast infection, also known as thrush, at the nipples is often felt as a burning, stinging pain that does not go away by reducing sources of friction.
 The nipples may be bright pink and the areola may be reddish or flaky.